Cancun is beautiful, and it’s also the place I’m lucky enough to call my home. Get all my of my best tips… “Read more”

-Also known as the Island of Women, it is located 30 mins from the coast of Cancun and is the place to relax, wander and eat fresh fish ‘tikinchick’ style.
-Transport to this stunning island ranges from a catamaran tour to a ‘water taxi’ which is a fairly cheap small ferry located in the Hotel Zone or at Puerto Juárez .
+My fav island, located 30 mins from the coast of Cancun, it is the place to relax, wander and eat fresh fish ‘tikinchick’ style.
+Transport to this stunning island ranges from a catamaran tour, to a water taxi; a fairly cheap small ferry located in the Hotel Zone or at Puerto Juárez .
 Once there, a popular option is to rent a golf cart to explore the island from coast to coast.
 All you need is a driving license.

 My personal highlight of the island is ‘Playa Norte’.
-A beach that seems to be a natural pool with soft waves and crystal clear waters.
-It’s located a short walk away from the dock and often has yachts anchored in its shallow waters playing music to give the place an extra good vibe!
-Don’t forget to bring a few drinks with you.
+A beach that is more like a natural pool with its soft waves and crystal clear waters.
+It’s located a short walk away from the dock and often has yachts anchored in its shallow waters, playing music to give the place an extra good vibe!
+If visiting don’t forget to bring a few drinks with you.
 It’s always a good time to try the local beers, like Tecate or Indio.

 PLAYA DEL CARMEN

 Playa del Carmen also boasts a great party scene.
-Just a short ride from Cancun, and with ADO buses running until the early hours of the morning.
+Just a short ride from Cancun, with ADO buses running until the early hours of the morning.
 It’s well worth a day trip and night out.
 It’s also renowned as an expats home, you’ll find people from all over the world living here.
-If travelling, I recommend you stay in the town and you can easily make some new friends.

 My favorite place to hang out is Playa Mamitas beach club, here you can chill while you keep experiencing the effect of tequila in it’s different presentations.
 Playa del Carmen is the perfect place to be if you want to party, enjoy nice drinks and a have good time.

-I know sometime a healthy lifestyle can be hard to get while you travel, I’ve been there before.
-So a good option here for you can be to rent a bike and ride to the local fresh market or all along the bike paths which guide you around the town and to the mini hotel zone.
+Sometimes a healthy lifestyle can be hard to maintain while traveling, I’ve been there before.
+So a good option here for you can be to rent a bike and ride to the local fresh market.
 Because bikinis and bicycles go together right?

-My last advice for Tulum is go to visit the beaches (any of them will leave you breathless).
-Then at night visit the main square and enjoy a delicious marquesita (ask for Dutch cheese and Nutella!)
-Thank me later =)
+My last advice for Tulum is go to visit one of the stunning beaches (any one of them will leave you amazed by their beauty).

 The beaches here are amazing.
 White sand and crystal clear water, they are like a page from a travel brochure.
 The weather is also pretty brilliant all year round.
-So let the sun kiss your skin and just chill, enjoy the paradise.
-Sounds like a hard job to do, right?
-The only items you need will be a beach towel, high factor sun cream, a little bit of oil and a coco loco on the beach.
+So just relax and enjoy the paradise.
+Sounds like a hard job to do, right?.

 The nightlife in Cancun is famous for a reason.

 Good music, open bar, an amazing show performance, and the best party atmosphere in Cancun.
-All at the same place.
-Cocobongo is part of Cancun’s biggest attractions.
-And there is no way possible you won’t have a good time here.
-It has to be experienced so see the true madness that works so well, you won’t be disappointed.
+All at the same place; Cocobongo is one of Cancun’s biggest attractions.
+And they boast its almost certain that you’ll have a good time here.
+For me it has to be experienced so see the true madness that works so well, you won’t be disappointed.

-A little tip: Try new drinks like Paloma (lime soda and tequila) and Cuba libre (coke amd rum), popular here in Mexico.
+A little tip: Try new drinks like Paloma (lime soda and tequila) and Cuba libre (coke amd rum), both are very popular here in Mexico.

 PLUS!!!!… WHAT TO EAT